Bradbury School operates in accordance with the Hong Kong Sustainable Schools Charter and the Bradbury Sustainability Policy.

 Our recycling at Bradbury is supported by HK Recycles, which is a collection service that provides an accountable recycling solution to residences, offices, and buildings in Hong Kong.
 Currently Bradbury recycles various plastics, metal, glass and paper.
 A comprehensive recycling report is produced on a monthly or quarterly basis.
 In addition to providing quantitative information on volume and breakdown by recyclable type, further information can be provided by floor/building/unit.
 These reports also allow us to contextualise the impact we are making as a community through meaningful comparisons, such as the number of roundtrip flights avoided in terms of carbon emissions.

-The latest recycling report can be found on the Bradbury app.
+The latest recycling report can be found below.

 Eco-Dudes Plant Sales